 Why Work for Aurora?

 - Make a difference in the lives of real people every day

 - Internal educational programs to assist with career advancement

 The Contingent Engineering Inspector serves as the lead inspector for the utilities' Watch and Protect Program.
 Performs inspection of wet utility infrastructure in regards to other construction in the vicinity of Aurora Water Utilities.
 The inspector will also ensure quality workmanship and construction practices; and that work is completed in compliance with plans, specifications, rules, regulations, and city codes.
 This position reports directly to the Project Delivery Services Manager.

 This is a temporary position that is evaluated on a yearly basis.
-This position will average 30 or less on a weekly basis.
+This is a full-time (40 hours a week) contingent position with medical benefits only.

 Aurora Water is responsible for the operation and maintenance of the drinking water, sanitary sewer and storm drainage systems, treatment of drinking water and non-potable reclaimed wastewater for irrigation, billing and collection, public outreach and water conservation, acquisition and development of future water rights, major capital projects programs, and quality control for regulatory compliance and public health.

 The City of Aurora will conduct ongoing screenings of applications on a first-come, first-serve basis; as soon as we determine to have a qualified pool of applicants, this position may close quickly and without notice.

 - PRIMARY DUTIES & RESPONSIBILITIES